 - To configure notification for successful jobs use Log Analytics.

 To inactivate/resolve an active alert, you can click on the list item corresponding to the alert you wish to inactivate.
-This opens up a screen which displays detailed information about the alert, with an 'Inactivate' button on the top.
+This opens up a screen that displays detailed information about the alert, with an 'Inactivate' button on the top.
 Clicking this button would change the status of the alert to 'Inactive'.
-You may also inactivate an alert by simply right-clicking on the list item corresponding to that alert and selecting 'Inactivate'.
+You may also inactivate an alert by right-clicking on the list item corresponding to that alert and selecting 'Inactivate'.